tchwork/debug-bundle/Dumping-PHP-Data-en.md

 client that allows keen visual display of this specific kind of JSON.

-If other frameworks wish to exploit this convention, they are welcomed reusing the current implementation under the LGPL terms.
-If this license or the implementation does not suit them, they are also welcomed to make another implementation (Xdebug?).
+If other frameworks wish to exploit this convention, they are welcomed reusing the current implementation under the Apache 2.0 / GPLv2.0 terms.

 On the other hand, there is still work to be done to enhance the displaying of the JSON.
 Many other clients could also be made: integrated to an IDE,